Introduction to the Hike

 As I have mentioned on my other posts this is a real hike and not for a casual walk.
 It needs logistics and planning especially as the route is linear, requiring transport and the boat is just once a day back.
 Allow extra time if you are not sure of your own pace, there is nothing worse than missing the boat back.
 We allow 5 hours walking with also time for breaks now that Jerome is older, but younger children or less fit adults will need more.

 Always plan ahead and have the right equipment in your backpack: money for the fares, a good map, guide, spare clothes, first aid kit, lunch, extra food and plenty of liquids before setting out.
 Take taxi phone numbers and a mobile just in case, although the reception is patchy behind the mountains.
 Stout hiking footwear is essential as this walk is rocky underfoot, has around 500m of climbs and approaches 10km in length.
-Having said all that the remoteness, the views and the beauty make it one of the best walks on the island when well planned.
+Having said all that the remoteness, the views and the beauty of this coastal walk to Cala Tuent make it one of the best walks on Mallorca when well planned.